jordannotjam/Louisville-Kentucky-Restaurant-Health-Inspection-Scores/README.md

  Steps to run this code:
     * Run git clone to clone the repository
-    * In the Louisville-Kentucky-Restaurant-Health-Inspection-Scores directory,create a virtual environment
+    * In the Louisville-Kentucky-Restaurant-Health-Inspection-Scores directory, create a virtual environment
     * Install the libraries listed in requirements.txt via pip install
     * Run the scores.ipynb notebook

 ## Skills Summary